British vs. American English: -Ise or -Ize?

 3. Look Out for Inconsistencies

-While British English usually accepts both the “-ise” and “-ize” spelling, your client will need to be consistent with the spelling they choose.
-If, for example, they have spelled the word “realize” as both “realise” and “realize” in the same document, you’ll need to correct these to either:
+While British English usually accepts both the “-ise” and “-ize” spellings, a single text needs to be consistent.
+If, for example, your client has spelled the word “realize” as both “realise” and “realize” in the same document, you’ll need to correct these to either:

-You can use the search functions in your word processor to locate “-ise” and “-ize” words.
+You can use the search function in your word processor to locate “-ise” and “-ize” endings.

-In Word, go to Home > Find and type in either “is” or “iz” to find the suffix you’re looking for.
-This will help you to locate words that don’t end in “e” but could still be affected by the misuse of the suffix, such as “realising/realizing”.
+In Word, go to Home > Find and type in either “is” or “iz” to find the endings you’re looking for.
+This will help you to locate words that don’t end in “e” but could still be affected by the difference in spelling, such as “realising/realizing.”
+You will see a lot more results for “is,” since this letter pair appears in many words, so it is an easier task if you’re working in UK English and searching for “iz” endings.

 You can use the same tool in Google docs.